 This topic applies only when reading from a RabbitMQ stream.

 RabbitMQ assigns each record/message within a stream a unique sequential id number.
 This id is referred to as an offset.
-GPSS retains, for each gpsscli load invocation specifying the same RabbitMQ stream and VMware Greenplum table names, the last offset consumed by the load operation.
+GPSS retains, for each gpsscli load invocation specifying the same RabbitMQ stream and Tanzu Greenplum table names, the last offset consumed by the load operation.
 Refer to Understanding RabbitMQ Message Offset Management for more detailed information about how GPSS manages RabbitMQ message offsets.

-gpsscli load returns an error if its recorded offset for the RabbitMQ stream and VMware Greenplum table combination is behind that of the current earliest RabbitMQ message offset for the topic, or when the earliest and latest offsets do not match.
+gpsscli load returns an error if its recorded offset for the RabbitMQ stream and Tanzu Greenplum table combination is behind that of the current earliest RabbitMQ message offset for the topic, or when the earliest and latest offsets do not match.

 When you receive one of these messages, you can choose to: